How to Write a Career Change Cover Letter That Gets Results

 The Secret Sauce: Research and Customization

-- Identifying key challenges in the field
+- Identifying key challenges in the field - Addressing how you can help solve industry-specific problems

-- Aligning your experience with industry needs
+- Aligning your experience with industry needs - Connecting your background to current demands

-- Referencing relevant industry trends
+- Referencing relevant industry trends - Demonstrating awareness of where the industry is heading

-- Speaking to company-specific values and goals
+- Speaking to company-specific values and goals - Showing how you align with their mission

 Structuring Your Letter for Maximum Impact